3 days MOT/MOT2-E

 - Engineers and technical staff of engine design, development or tuning departments for Spark Ignition engines.
 For improved comprehension, applicants are advised to initially follow the Module 1.

-- To improve the technical knowledge around spark ignition SI engines.
+- This course provides a deeper knowledge on spark ignition SI engines.

-- To understand the fundamentals behind combustion systems’ design and construction.
+- understand the fundamentals behind combustion systems’ design and construction,

-- To understand how the gasoline characteristics affect the engine behavior.
+- understand how the gasoline characteristics affect the engine behavior,

-- To understand the structure and the basics of the engine control operation.
+- understand the structure and the basics of the engine control operation,

-- To be able to select depollution strategies: raw emissions improvement and/or after-treatment.
+- select depollution strategies: raw emissions improvement and/or after-treatment,

-- To be able to build a quick diagnostic in case of operation failure.
+- build a quick diagnostic in case of operation failure.

 - Module 1 "MOT/MOT1-E" training.